 Three treatments done 3 weeks apart is a common starting point, and progress is monitored at 3 and 6 months after.
-Maintenance treatments may be recommended.
+Maintenance treatments are recommended.

-Hair loss, also known as alopecia, is a common concern for men and women, and there are over a hundred different causes.
+Hair loss, also known as alopecia, is a common concern for men and women.
 Hair loss treatments depend upon the underlying cause, one of the most common being androgenetic alopecia, also known as male pattern balding and female pattern hair loss.
 Alopecia areata is an autoimmune condition that, although not as prevalent, is regularly seen by our physicians.